dansmyers/AI/5-Decision_Trees/Notes/2-Entropy.md

 Consider a few cases:

-- If *X* is a siungle coin flip, it has 1 bit of entropy
+- If *X* is a single coin flip, it has 1 bit of entropy
 - If *X* only takes on a single value with probability 1, then it has 0 bits of entropy
 - Lower entropies correspond to random variables that are more predictable
 - Higher entropies correspond to variables with more equally-distributed (that is, less predictable) outcomes